Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 	- Leads to asymptomatic ⬇️ in LVEF
 	- Rarely causes heart failure
 	- Monitoring: Serial echocardiography
+	- Different from cardiotoxicity due to **antracycline**, another possible chemo agent for breast ancer
+		- Trastuzumab is **not dose dependent**, Antrhacycline is
+		- Trastuzumab is **often reversible**, Antracycline is not
+		- Re-challenge often tolerated after LVEF recovery for Trastuzumab
 ---

 ### Further details: